 That’s the entire message in its entirety, which isn’t necessarily a bad thing.

 The Future of the World’s Toughest Race: Eco-Challenge

 Considering how quickly after its debut on Amazon Prime Video that we received confirmation that another Eco-Challenge was already on the way, I think it is safe to say the 2019 edition was a success.
 That said, the ongoing pandemic has put most things on hold, so it should come as no surprise that television production and travel remain challenging.
 Still, there is reason to be optimistic for both a return to normal life and a new edition of the race to be on the horizon too.

-Now that vaccines are starting to roll out, there is at least an end in sight to the pandemic.
+Now that vaccines are starting to roll out around the world, there is at least an end in sight to the pandemic.
 That said, I suspect that 2021 will remain challenging for anyone to travel or produce a television show.
 I suspect that means that the next edition of Eco-Challenge won’t take place this year, but could still be on the docket for 2022.
-By then, more countries will have received the vaccine, making travel safer and more predictable.
+By then, more countries will have received the vaccine, making travel safer and more predictable all over the world.

 It is also good news that last week’s note didn’t announce that Eco-Challenge was once again going away.
-A lot of television shows haven’t just had production cuts, but have been cancelled altogether.
+A lot of television shows and USA Network haven’t just had production cuts, but have been canceled altogether.
 It would have been easy for Burnett and Amazon to just walk away from this event/show.
 Instead, they’ve chosen to stay below the horizon and keep their cards close to the vest—at least for now.